ah teaches graphic design (Sketchapalooza lecture)

 Reading reflections

-Reading reflections are done just after completing a reading, in class.
+Reading reflections are done just after completing a reading, in lab.

-There are eight reflections available, and you are only required to complete two.
-Reflections are due before the end of lecture.
+There are four reflections available, and you are only required to complete two.
+Reflections are due before the end of lab time.

 You may complete up to three reflections and have the lowest grade dropped.